RAJANAGORI/Nightingale/README.md

 Nightingale contains all the famous tools that will be required to the pentesters at the time of Penetration Testing, also it is a completely platform independent and supports the Debian operating system.

 The best part is you can either create an altered docker image or pull the pre-built docker image from the hub.
-PROS

 Some of the best features are listed below, I would highly recommend going through it and starting penetrating into the application.
-Link to access tool list :
+Link to access tool list : [tool list](https://owasp.org/www-project-nightingale/)

 ### Pros
 1. No need to install multiple programming language support and multiple modules.